makerdao/community/governance/votes/Executive vote - January 14, 2022.md

 ## Executive Summary

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
-- 10,000,000 DAI will be transferred from the Optimisim Escrow to a user who accidentally burned DAI on the Optimism chain.
+- 10 million DAI will be transferred from the Optimism Escrow to a user who accidentally burned DAI on the Optimism chain as a result of [this signal request](https://forum.makerdao.com/t/signal-request-should-makerdao-assist-in-recovering-dai-locked-on-optimism-escrow/12307).
-- [Debt Floor (`dust`)](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-floor) increases across multiple Uniswap LP Vault types, listed in detail below.
+- [Debt Floor (`dust`)](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-floor) increases across multiple Uniswap LP Vault types, listed in detail below, as a result of [this signal request](https://forum.makerdao.com/t/signal-request-adjusting-dust-parameter-lp-token-vaults-2021-5/12313).
 - A total of 48,290 DAI will be transferred to seven Recognized Delegates as part of the [Delegate Compensation Trial](https://vote.makerdao.com/polling/QmbvuhYH?network=mainnet#poll-detail).

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**

 Unless otherwise noted, the changes and additions listed above are subject to the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay).
 This means that if this executive proposal passes, the changes and additions listed above will only become active in the Maker Protocol after the GSM Pause Delay has expired.
 The GSM Pause Delay is currently set to **48 hours**.

+$OfficeHours?
+This executive proposal includes an office-hours modifier that means that it **can only be executed between 14:00 and 21:00 UTC, Monday - Friday**.
+This is to ensure that at least some auction keepers are available to react to unforeseen issues with their bots in the event of early liquidations on new collateral types.

 If this executive proposal does not pass within 30 days, then it will expire and can no longer have any effect on the Maker Protocol.